HipsterBrown/hipsterbrown.com/posts/musings/2021-06-08-read-typescript-errors.md

 Other resources:

-["Deciphering TypeScript's React errors"](https://medium.com/innovation-and-technology/deciphering-typescripts-react-errors-8704cc9ef402) goes in-depth into specific errors seen in a React codebase.
+- [Deciphering TypeScript's React errors](https://medium.com/innovation-and-technology/deciphering-typescripts-react-errors-8704cc9ef402): goes in-depth into specific errors seen in a React codebase.
+- [TypeScript in Visual Studio Code](https://code.visualstudio.com/Docs/languages/typescript): shows how to use the TS feedback and features in the popular editor.
+- [coc.nvim quick start](https://github.com/neoclide/coc.nvim#quick-start): provides set up instructions for using this vim plugin with TypeScript support out of the box.